The Winnability of Klondike Solitaire and Many Other Patience Games: Proof of Correctness of Key Dominances

-There seem to be a ridiculous number of cases analysed, but in all of them we are able to do one of two things.
-We either produce a new sequence with one less invalid move under the restriction, or produce a sequence with the same number of invalid moves but the last one nearer the end of the sequence.
-Iterating this procedure must inevitably lead to a solution with zero invalid moves under the restriction.
-Therefore we can impose the restriction without making any game insolvable.
+In all of the cases analysed above, we are able to do one of two things.
+We either produce a new sequence with one less \noncompliant move, or produce a sequence with the same number of \noncompliant moves but the last one nearer the end of the sequence.
+Iterating this procedure must inevitably lead to a solution with zero \noncompliant moves.
+Therefore we can impose the restriction without making any instance unsolvable. $\blacksquare$

+We wish to use the two dominances together, and have to consider the possibility that they might be acceptable individually, but together make a winnable instance unwinnable.
+Fortunately, it is straightforward to prove that this is not the case.